1969 Sudanese coup d'état

 The 1969 Sudanese coup d'état was a successful coup, led by Colonel Gaafar Nimeiry, against the government of President Ismail al-Azhari.
 The coup signaled the end of Sudan's second democratic era, and saw the beginning of Nimeiry's 16 year rule.

 Nimeiry's government would pursue a radical Arab nationalist and leftist program, bringing in a socialist program for social and economic development, including widespread nationalization of private property.
 His government would also push for an end to the First Sudanese Civil War, which by 1969 had been ongoing for nearly 14 years.
-In pursuing peace, the new government pushed for amnesty, and would declare regional autonomy for Southern Sudan on 9 June 1969.
+In pursuing peace, the new government pushed for amnesty, and would declare regional autonomy for southern Sudan on 9 June 1969.

 Background

+Following independence on 1 January 1956, Ismail al-Azhari of the National Unionist Party (NUP) became Prime Minister leading the government with the Sudanese Sovereignty Council.
+However, political instability led to a vote of censure, replacing Azhari with Abdallah Khalil of the Umma Party (UP) in July 1956.
+These years saw shifts in power dynamics and legislative elections.

+In November 1958, Lt.
+General Ibrahim Abboud with Abdallah Khalil orchestrated a military self-coup, suspending the constitution, dissolving the parliament, and establishing the Supreme Council of the Armed Forces (SCAF).
+This led to a state of emergency and diplomatic recognition from various countries.

+Amid resistance, the October 1964 Revolution emerged, as widespread protests erupted against Abboud's rule.
+The revolution began with student-led demonstrations in the city of Wad Medani, triggered by the government's decision to increase prices of basic commodities.
+The protests quickly spread to other cities, including Khartoum, the capital of Sudan.
+The revolution led to Abboud's resignation on 16 November 1964.

+An interim government was formed following Abboud's resignation, with Sudanese Sovereignty Council being at the helm of the government and Sirr Al-Khatim Al-Khalifa as the prime minister.
+Notably, the Umma Party played a central role in the Constituent Assembly elections after the 1965 Sudanese parliamentary election.
+Factionalism emerged within UP, and despite challenges, Muhammad Ahmad Mahgoub formed a coalition government in June 1968, aided by Soviet military assistance.